-Well, I want to speak to you for the next few minutes about the marks of a good witness.
+I want to speak to you for the next few minutes about the marks of a good witness.
 Stephen is first introduced as a man with all the qualifications of a deacon.
 He was one of the first deacons.
-And if you go back to Acts chapter 6 and read the first few verses, you'll find out that he fit the qualifications of a deacon.
+If you go back to Acts Chapter 6 and read the first few verses, you'll find out that he fit the qualifications of a deacon.
 He was chosen by the people and they laid hands on him and the others, and they were to go out and they were to proclaim the Word of God.
 They were to relieve the pastors of these churches.
-They were to help the pastor so that he could be left with the studying of the Word and the giving out of the Gospel and the overseeing of the church.
-Well, Stephen was a man who fit these qualifications of a deacon.
-You can go to I Timothy chapter 3 and you can read about the qualifications.
+They were to help the pastor so he could be left with the studying of the Word and the giving out of the Gospel and the overseeing of the church.
+Stephen was a man who fit these qualification of a deacon.
+You can go to

+I Timothy Chapter 3 and you can read about the qualifications.
 He had a good reputation with the people.
 He was recognized for his worthiness.

-It says in I Timothy chapter 3 and verse 10 about deacons.
-It says: "Let these first be proved."
+It says in I Timothy 3:10 about deacons, And let these also first be proved.
 He was proved.
 It was proven that he was a good man of good reputation.
 He was also full of the Holy Spirit and wisdom for dealing with delicate situations.
 He was a man of God.
 And then we see that Stephen proved to be a good witness.
 As the story unfolds, he reveals the marks of a good witness.

 First, I see him as a man, as a person who knew the truth.
-He knew the Lord; otherwise, he could not have been full of the Holy Spirit, the Holy Ghost.
+He knew the Lord.
+Otherwise, he could not have been full of the Holy Spirit, the Holy Ghost.
 The Bible tells us that we are sealed by the Spirit of God until the day of redemption.
 All of us who know Jesus as Savior, we have the Holy Spirit.
-The Bible says in Romans chapter 8 and verse 14: For as many as are led by the Spirit of God, they are the sons of God.
+The Bible says in Romans 8:14, For as many as are led by the Spirit of God, they are the sons of God.